python-summit/python-summit.github.io/content/pages/venue.rst

 Room
 ====

 The conference will take place in the Aula (building 4).
+As you enter building 4 head upstairs.

 .. image:: /images/aula.jpg
     :alt: The HSR aula